kisnikser/kisnikser.github.io/content/projects/relaxit/index.md

 ## Package Contents

 In this section, we shortly discuss each of the methods implemented in our Python library ["Just Relax It"](https://github.com/intsystems/relaxit).
-Firtly, we generalize all relaxation methods into the following problem formulation (see [Introduction](#introduction) for details):
+Firstly, we generalize all relaxation methods into the following problem formulation (see [Introduction](#introduction) for details):

 > Given discrete random variable $\mathbf{c} \sim p_{\boldsymbol{\phi}}(\mathbf{c})$, estimate the gradient w.r.t. $\boldsymbol{\phi}$ of the expected value of some deterministic function $f(\mathbf{c})$, using reparameterization trick with relaxation $\mathbf{c} \approx \hat{\mathbf{c}}(\mathbf{z}, \tau)$, where $\mathbf{z} \sim p(\mathbf{z})$ and $\tau > 0$ is a temperature parameter.
 In other words,
 $$